Juliet-Simpson/Custom-Cupboards/README.md

 * The home page will give users an overall impression of the site, an introduction to what is available and a large call to action button inviting them to view all available designs.
 In addition check icons indicating that they can buy online, payments are secure, purchases are guaranteed and products are handmade in the UK.

 * The designs page will list the designs in the database.
-There will be a photo of each design, it's name, description, example price calculated for standard dimensions and given for price comparison between designs aand a large button to select this design.
+There will be a photo of each design, it's name, description, example price calculated for standard dimensions and given for price comparison between designs and a large button to select this design.
 Users will have the option to filter the designs by type and sort them by name, price or material.
 As it may be a long page there is a link at the bottom to return to the top of the page.

 * For users logged in as superusers there will be additional buttons with each design to edit or delete that design.
 The edit button will lead to a separate page with a form preloaded with the field values in the database for that design where they can be edited and a button to save the new values.
 It will also show a small image preview of the current image for the design which can be updated.

 * The designs page will lead to a details page for each design with a form for users to enter their desired dimensions and shelves and then request a cost calculation.

-* After requesting a cost calculation users will see a page almost indistingushable from the details page but for the fact that the 'Calculate Price" button will now read 'Recalculate' and instead of being invited to 'Enter' their required dimensions they are invited to 'Update' them.
+* After requesting a cost calculation users will see a page almost indistinguishable from the details page but for the fact that the 'Calculate Price" button will now read 'Recalculate' and instead of being invited to 'Enter' their required dimensions they are invited to 'Update' them.
 Plus additionally there will be a section at the bottom showing their calculated cost, the postage for that unit, a quantity selector and an 'Add to Cart' button.

 * The Cart page will show all the units of particular dimensions, shelves and design that have been selected for purchase and in what quantity.
-Also the postage per item and the subtotal of that quantity of that item. here will be the option to alter the quantity, delete the item altogether or retun to the calculation page where they can recalculate the cost with different dimensions.
+Also the postage per item and the subtotal of that quantity of that item. here will be the option to alter the quantity, delete the item altogether or return to the calculation page where they can recalculate the cost with different dimensions.
 There not yet exists the option to alter the dimensions of that item: currently the unit with new dimensions needs to be also added and the previous one deleted.
-The total cost for items, the total postage cost and the grand total sum of those will be clearly shown in a box unter the list of items in the cart.
+The total cost for items, the total postage cost and the grand total sum of those will be clearly shown in a box under the list of items in the cart.
 There will be a large button to proceed to secure checkout plus a link at the bottom of the page to return to the designs page.
 The checkout page requires all form fields for delivery and payment to be correctly entered and then there is a final small alert of what their card will be charged before they press complete order.
 Alternatively they have a button to 'Adjust Cart' which leads back to the cart page.
 There will also be a cart summary section on this page.